-DESCRIPTION: As noted in the introduction to this disclosure, Sherwin-Williams has a global presence and an integrated network of manufacturing, distribution and sales locations.
-As our Company grows and we continue expanding our geographic footprint, we may encounter more extremes in water availability and with local climates.
+TIME HORIZON: Short, medium and long term DESCRIPTION: As noted in the introduction to this disclosure, Sherwin-Williams has a global presence and an integrated network of manufacturing, distribution and sales locations.
+As our Company grows and we continue expanding our global reach, we may encounter more extremes in water availability and with local climates.
+We have historically located our stores in promising markets, some of which could have exposure to physical risks from climate change.
+Our experience operating in these environments has made us a reliable and trusted neighbor in these communities, and we can be counted on to deliver product to expediently assist rebuilding and recovery efforts.

 Generally, the coatings industry is evolving from solvent-based formulations to water-based formulations.
 This evolution is being driven by customer preference and regulatory changes.
-However, it is also increasing the demand on local freshwater sources.
+However, it may also increase the demand on local freshwater sources.
 Although not always possible, we understand the importance of locating manufacturing in areas with ample water supply.
+As can be seen in our water reporting in our Sustainability Report, the majority of our water withdrawal is from municipal sources for which we pay municipal rates.
+Our global manufacturing footprint and subsequent supply chain flexibility provides options for us to shift production in the event water becomes difficult to access in a particular location.

 From time to time, adverse weather conditions and natural disasters, including those that may be related to climate change or otherwise, have had or may have an adverse effect on our sales, manufacture and distribution of our products.
-In the event adverse weather conditions or a natural disaster causes significant damage to any one or more of our principal manufacturing or distribution facilities, we may not be able to manufacture the products needed to meet customer demand, which could have an adverse effect on our sales.
+For example, unusually cold and rainy weather could have an adverse effect on sales of our exterior paint products.
+In the event a natural disaster or adverse weather conditions cause significant damage to any one or more of our principal manufacturing or distribution facilities, we may not be able to manufacture the products needed to meet customer demand, which could have an adverse effect on our sales.
 The impact of these risks to our suppliers also has had or may have an adverse effect on our sales, manufacture and distribution of certain of our products.
-Adverse weather conditions or natural disasters and their impacts have resulted, and may in the future result, in industry-wide supply chain disruptions, increased raw material and other costs, and our hindered ability to manufacture the products needed to fully meet customer demand.
+Adverse weather conditions or natural disasters and their impacts have resulted, and may in the future result, in industrywide supply chain disruptions, increased raw material and other costs and our hindered ability to manufacture the products needed to fully meet customer demand.